Trespassing on gentleman’s grounds

 Waterfalls are at their most thunderous during spring, as snowmelt causes New England’s rivers and reservoirs to overflow. | Boston Magazine

-The surprising solidarity of going hiking
+The surprising solidarity of hiking

-Often thought of as a sport of rugged individualism, hiking is ultimately built on a kind of community that manifests outdoors. | WBUR
+Often thought of as a sport of rugged individualism, hiking is actually built on a special kind of community that manifests outdoors. | WBUR

 New Hampshire’s “secret” tallest waterfall